PRACTICE COMPLAINTS PROCEDURE

 Within 12 months of discovering that you have a problem,

-Complaints should be addressed to Mrs Dunbar, Practice Manager or any of the doctors.
-Alternatively you may wish to arrange a time for an appointment with Mrs Dunbar to discuss your concerns.
+Complaints should be addressed to Bernadette Conway, Business Practice Manager or any of the doctors.
+Alternatively you may wish to arrange a time for an appointment with Bernadette Conway to discuss your concerns.
 We will make sure your concerns are dealt with promptly and would generally involve the lead GP who deals with clinical complaints if appropriate.
 It would be helpful to use the brief complaints summary on the reverse of this sheet as this may help you and us.

 WHAT WE SHALL DO